-If you want to know the biggest reason that I got over anxiety, keep reading and watching.
+If you want to know the biggest reason that I got over anxiety?

 I know lots of people who’ve gotten over anxiety, too, and there is definitely an explanation for why and how.

 I got my mind busy, so anxiety had NO SPACE to exist in.

 Getting busy is not about distracting yourself with risky behaviors, partying, addictions, video games, spending, TV or bad relationships.
 It’s about finding something to focus on that fills you up and that contributes to bettering the world around you.